Haikal02-alt/Fedora-IceWM/README.md

 Provides a more integrated experience (panel, session management, file manager).

 Slightly heavier than IceWM but still among the lightest full DEs.

+(THIS PROJECT IS CANCELLED DUE TO CRASHES OF LIGHTDM NOT STARTING ICEWM AND LXDM DID NOT START)